 "UCITS" means an Undertaking for Collective Investment in Transferable Securities established pursuant to the UCITS Directive.

-EC Council Directive 85/611/EEC of 20 December 1985 as amended, consolidated or substituted from time to time.

-means the European Communities Undertakings for Collective Investment in Transferable Securities) Regulations, 2011 (S.I.
-No. 352 of 2011) (as amended consolidated or substituted from time to time) and any regulations or guidance issued by the Central Bank means the United Kingdom of Great Britain and Northern means the United States of America (including the States and the District of Colombia) its territories, possessions means United States Dollars, the lawful currency for the means a US Person as defined in Regulation S under the 1933 Act and CFTC Rule 4.7, as described in Appendix means in relation to a Fund such day or days as shall be specified in the relevant Supplement for that Fund.

-means such time as shall be specified in the relevant Supplement for each Fund.
+"UCITS Directive" EC Council Directive 85/611/EEC of 20 December 1985 as amended, consolidated or substituted from time to time.
+"UCITS Regulations" means the European Communities Undertakings for Collective Investment in Transferable Securities) Regulations, 2011 (S.I.
+No. 352 of 2011) (as amended consolidated or substituted from time to time) and any regulations or guidance issued by the Central Bank pursuant thereto for the time being in force.
+"UK" or "United Kingdom" means the United Kingdom of Great Britain and Northern Ireland.
+"US" or "United States" means the United States of America (including the States and the District of Colombia) its territories, possessions and all other areas subject to its jurisdiction.
+"US Dollar", "USD" or "US\$" means United States Dollars, the lawful currency for the time being of the United States of America.
+"US Person" means a US Person as defined in Regulation S under the 1933 Act and CFTC Rule 4.7, as described in Appendix IV.
+"Valuation Day" means in relation to a Fund such day or days as shall be specified in the relevant Supplement for that Fund.
+"Valuation Point" means such time as shall be specified in the relevant Supplement for each Fund.